elratmacfat/clp/README.md

 ## Overview

-**elrat-clp** is a command line parser with additional functionality, that intends to help the programmer focussing on the actual commands, rather than getting lost in multi-level nested if-statements.
-This library is not only a parser, but something like a processor, a **command line processor**.
+**clp** is a command line parser with additional functionality, that intends to help the programmer focussing on the actual commands, rather than getting lost in multi-level nested if-statements.
+This library is not only a parser, but also does the job of checking the integrity of an issued command (that's why the *p* stands for *processor* rather than *parser*).

 ### What does that mean?